22 Things Everyone Should Do at Least Once Before Summer’s Over

 Get new sunglasses

 New sunnies can take your look to the next level as well as protect your eyes.
 And they’re all on end-of-season clearance now!
 Buy two.
-Now that you’ve got a new accessory, try one of these 8 summer date ideas you can plan in five minutes.

 Go to a drive-in movie